161sam/n8n-installer/README.md

 ✅ [**AppFlowy**](https://appflowy.io/) - An open-source Notion alternative for knowledge management.
 Create wikis, take notes, manage projects, and collaborate with teams using a modern block-based editor with AI capabilities.

 ✅ [**Affine**](https://affine.pro/) - A next-generation collaborative workspace that combines the best of Notion, Miro, and Monday.
 Features real-time collaboration, block-based editing, and powerful database capabilities.

+✅ [**Zed-Editor**](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.

 ✅ [**Qdrant**](https://qdrant.tech/) - A high-performance open-source vector store, specialized for AI.
 While Supabase also offers vector capabilities, Qdrant is included for its speed, making it ideal for demanding AI tasks.